Billiards in Nearly Isosceles Triangles: Introduction

-Every isosceles triangle has a periodic billiard path of combinatorial length $4$.
-This path is perpendicular to two sides of the triangle and looks like the letter V when the triangle is drawn with its apex pointing up.
-Unfortunately, this path disappears as soon as we perturb the triangle so that it is no longer isosceles.
+We already mentioned above that the periodic billiard path $2131$ exists on any isosceles triangle.
+Unfortunately, this path is unstable: It disappears as soon as we perturb the triangle so that it is no longer isosceles.
 One might wonder if there is more to the story for such perturbations.
 Here is the main result of this paper.

 \begin{theorem} Any sufficiently small perturbation of an isosceles triangle has a periodic billiard path. \end{theorem}